jaimiller/PROGRAM-EXTRA-LARGE-3D-HOUSE-PRINTER/README.md

 I'm new to the field of python havnt touched coding for years, any chance I could get a hand with this from you :).
 I need to build a program for an EXTRA LARGE 3D HOUSE PRINTER.
-I also any information you know of about best options for anyt parts/programs/componants/materials are welcome and apppreciated:-
+I also require any information you know of about the best options for parts/programs/componants/materials all suggestions are welcome and apreciated:-

            :-Best board to use compact wifi/Usb.
            :-Approx 12 motors (more or less pending alterations)..